-- 6.11.11 Guidance states that participants need to: "...think carefully about the differences in the scores awarded to the options, and to provide meaningful justification for them". - 6.11.12 Discussions about the options may often involve technical or clinical information which some lay people may struggle with.
+- 6.11.11 Guidance states that participants need to: "...think carefully about the differences in the scores awarded to the options, and to provide meaningful justification for them"13. - 6.11.12 Discussions about the options may often involve technical or clinical information which some lay people may struggle with.
 The chair or facilitator may wish to establish some 'ground rules' at the outset, particularly when groups include people from different backgrounds and areas of interest, in order that everyone present is clear about expectations about how the process will run, the avoidance of jargon and acronyms etc. - 6.11.13 Prior to commencing scoring, there must be opportunity for people to discuss the options and ensure that they have all the necessary information which will enable them to complete the exercise.
 It is important that relevant staff are available on the day to answer questions or provide clarification.
 It is possible that people may ask questions about financial issues, in which case it will be important to provide clear explanations as to the requirement in the guidance for the financial aspects of the options to be considered separately from the non-financial benefits, and to outline opportunities that people will have to find out about the financial aspects at a later stage. - 6.11.14 As with ranking and weighting the criteria, decisions require to be made regarding how to approach the scoring exercise, for example, whether participants will be asked to score individually, in a number of small groups or in one larger group. - 6.11.15 Where people are scoring individually, it should be recognised that some people may require more time and support to do this than others.
-It is important that there are facilitators or support staff on hand who can assist where this is necessary. - 6.11.16 Where people are scoring as a group, it is important to recognise that it may be not be possible for everyone in the group to reach a consensus on the appropriate scores.
+It is important that there are facilitators or support staff on hand who can assist where this is necessary. - 6.11.16 Where people are scoring as a group, it is important to recognise that it may not be possible for everyone in the group to reach a consensus on the appropriate scores.
 There should be a system in place for recording any differing opinions.
 These differences of opinion can be used to inform subsequent sensitivity analysis (see 6.9.3 above).
 It may be helpful for people who disagree with the scores agreed by the group to know that their opinions will still be recorded and used for this purpose. - 6.11.17 Consideration must be given in advance as to how the reasons underlying differences in scoring will be recorded, as required by the guidance.
 It may be more challenging and time consuming to do this where people are scoring individually.
-However, one benefit of individual scoring is that people may feel that they are able to have a more direct and tangible input than might otherwise be possible if scoring as part of a group.
+However, one benefit of individual scoring is that people may feel that they are able to have a more direct and tangible input than might otherwise be possible if scoring as part of a group. - 6.11.18 One advantage to scoring as a group is that everyone will be aware of the outcome i.e. how each of the options have been scored and which has scored the highest.
+Where people are scoring individually, additional work is required to collate the scores and report on the results.
+In some previous exercises, this process of collation and reporting has happened immediately the scoring exercise has been completed, enabling 'instant' feedback to participants.
+However, this may not always be feasible.
+If it is not, then it is important that participants are clear about when they can expect to receive feedback on the outcome.